JanJend/AIDA/README.md

 © 2025 Jan Jendrysiak / TU Graz
 This file is part of the AIDA library.
 You can redistribute it and/or modify it under the terms of the
-GNU Lesser General Public License as published by the Free Software Foundation,
+GNU General Public License as published by the Free Software Foundation,
 either version 3 of the License, or (at your option) any later version.